binerogroup/documentation/_sources/compute/resizing-an-instance/index.rst.txt

 .. note::

    Storage performance is also important.
-If you've opted for our HDD based storage (which is cost effective and a good choice for use cases that require storage space that is infrequently accessed) and notice that your application is experiencing IO wait (which translates to load and slow performance), a :doc:`retype </storage/retype-a-volume>` might be the solution.
+If you've opted for our HDD based storage (which is more cost effective and a good choice for use cases that require storage space that is infrequently accessed) and notice that your application is experiencing IO wait (which translates to load and slow performance), a :doc:`retype </storage/retype-a-volume>` might be the solution.